larryb02/Build-Server/README.md

 # Architecture
 ###  API
 REST API that exposes an interface for a client to communicate with the build server system

+Built using FastAPI framework

 For api documentation visit [here](localhost:8000/docs)
 ###  Build Agent